gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The proportions of your toes can influence shoe fit, but this is not a cut and dry affair.

 Generally speaking, there is no agreed-upon list of ‘foot types’ and their names.
+Some typologies talk about ‘egyptian’, ‘greek’, and ‘roman’ feet, others say ‘square-toed,’ or ‘Morton’s toe.’
 What this is all about is the relative lengths of your toes.
 In some people, the big toe is the longest and each neighboring toe is successively shorter, while others have a longer second toe, or not that much length difference between their toes at all.